-The bespoke theatre, originally built for a family’s personal amusement and entertainment, was converted from one of the oldest and finest tithe barns in the country, to an intimate performance venue with the addition of gas lighting and a stage by Lady Warwick in 1913.
-Playing host to many theatrical performances and events through the years in which the great and the good of the acting world flocked to perform, the Barn Theatre boasts visits from high society, headline acts and literary greats enjoying technicolour events.
+The bespoke theatre was converted from one of the oldest and finest tithe barns in the country, to an intimate performance venue.
+It's stage having been added by Lady Warwick in 1913.
+Playing host to many theatrical performances and events throughout the years, the Barn Theatre boasts visits from high society, headline acts and literary greats enjoying technicolour events.

-Lady Warwick, a keen cyclist and notable beauty, was known as “my darling Daisy” by her admirers (including The Prince of Wales, later Edward VII, with whom she shared a nine-year affair), and was the inspiration for the popular music hall song “Daisy Bell, Bicycle Made for Two”.
+Lady Warwick, a notable beauty, was known as “my darling Daisy” by her admirers, including The Prince of Wales, later Edward VII, and was the inspiration for the popular music hall song “Daisy Bell, Bicycle Made for Two”.

 In Edwardian times Ellen Terry frequently took to the stage with her poetry readings and acting scenes from Romeo and Juliet with Lady Warwick, while during World War I, H G Wells (who lived on the estate) and his son Gip starred in Midsummer Night’s Dream.
 Between the wars, the Teachers’ Annual Summer School was held in The Barn Theatre with a variety of visiting lecturers including George Bernard Shaw.